jashandeep-sohi/pyds/docs/userguide.rst

 The identifier must be a valid PDS identifier
 (i.e. ``letter[letter|digit|_letter|_digit]*``).
-Case does not matter, since it's converted to a upper case string and stored as such internally::
+Case does not matter, since it's converted to an upper case string and stored as such internally::

  >>> pds.Attribute("12_not_valid", pds.Integer(5))